 - Improper Classification – for instance, a property is classified as commercial when it is actually residential.
-Because Berlin has only one tax rate, an incorrect classification would have no effect on the taxes that were assessed.
+(Berlin has a split tax rate, therefore an incorrect classification could have an effect on the taxes that are assessed.)

 - Statutory Exemption – the property is exempt from taxation based on use.